lugu/toner_chip_reset/README.md

 	unsigned int dump_bin_len = 256;

-Step 7: share youf findings
+Step 7: share your findings
 ===========================

+Congrats!
+You have done some work, collected some information and get a better understanding of your toner chip.
+Let the world know about your findings and learn from others!

 Bonus 1: snif the I2C commands
 =============================